-37. This caused a very slight decrease in the number of defendants who were coded as operating outside of the regulatory system.
-In my original article, I reported that 33.2% of defendants charged would view a major fish kill involving thousands of deaths differently than an isolated death from misuse of a pesticide.
+^{33.} We considered whether we should distinguish between types of animal mortality based either on the number of animal deaths or the types of animals involved, since prosecutors presumably would view a major fish kill involving thousands of deaths differently than an isolated death from misuse of a pesticide.
 We concluded, however, that there was not a principled basis for distinguishing between either the number of deaths or the species involved.
 We also decided that, if the deaths were significant enough to be mentioned in a charging document, we should treat them as significant too.
 We instead note both in our database, and code for harm when there are any animal deaths.